vipin-pstuff/DSA-notes/Python-DSA-notes/programming-problems/programming-problems-list.md

     - WAP to print "Hello World" on the screen
     - WAP to print %d on the screen
     - WAP to print \n on the screen
+    - mathematical
         - WAP to calculate area of a circle.
 Take radius as an input from user
         - WAP to calculate area of a rectangle.
 Take length & breadth from user
         - WAP to calculate volume of a cuboid.
 Take user input
         - WAP to calculate simple interest.
 Take user input
         - WAP to calculate average of three numbers

 - Operators :
     - WAP to swap values of two int variables